miku/httpgetaway/Proxy.md

 * implicit and explicit
 * implicit: corporate FW; SSL decrypt
-* explicit: need to set on client (mitm, archiving, caching, security, ip rotation, ...)
+* explicit: need to set on client
+* use cases: mitm, archiving, caching, security, ip rotation, and many more

 ## Reverse